zulip/zulip/help/add-or-remove-users-from-a-stream.md

 # Add or remove users from a stream

-## Add users to a stream

 By default, anyone (other than guests) subscribed to a stream can add users to that stream.
 Additionally, anyone (other than guests) can add users to a public stream, whether or not they are subscribed to the stream.
+Anyone can always [unsubscribe themselves from a stream](/help/unsubscribe-from-a-stream).

-Organization administrators can configure which [roles](/help/roles-and-permissions) have access to [add other users to a stream][configure-invites].
+Organization administrators can also unsubscribe *other* users from any stream, including streams the admin is not subscribed to.
+They can also configure which [roles](/help/roles-and-permissions) have access to [add other users to a stream][configure-invites].

+## Add users to a stream

 {start_tabs}